 * Fed to kick off two-day policy meeting on Tuesday

 * Italian political worries take a backseat for now

-LONDON, Dec 11 (Reuters) - The euro rose broadly on Tuesday after forecast-beating German data lifted sentiment towards the currency while investors steered clear of the U.S. dollar before a Federal Reserve meeting on monetary policy.
+NEW YORK, Dec 11 (Reuters) - The euro rose across the board on Tuesday after forecast-beating German data lifted sentiment toward the currency while investors steered clear of the U.S. dollar before a Federal Reserve meeting on monetary policy.